Arts Access Aotearoa

 Felt is New Zealand’s online market for locally made goods and gifts – your one stop shop for high quality, original items made in Aotearoa.
 Felt is proudly owned and operated by Kiwi makers who know that buying local goods is better for everyone (and saves dosh in the long run!).
-We believe that craftsmanship and sustainable consumption could save the world, and we’re here to help that happen.
+Felt believe that craftsmanship and sustainable consumption could save the world, and they’re here to help that happen.
+Find out more.

 The Blumhardt Foundation is a partnership-based initiative established to advance the extraordinary richness of New Zealand’s craft/object art.
 The Foundation also supports through the following funding and grants:

 - The Blumhardt Residency

 - The Blumhardt International Residency

 The HANDSHAKE project supports emerging New Zealand jewellery artists, allowing them to develop ideas and artworks for a succession of exhibitions with the assistance of a chosen mentor.
 The HANDSHAKE recipients are presented with additional opportunities to develop their practices through a number of challenges, including masterclasses, collaborations and network opportunities with both national and international exposure.
 Find out more.

 DANZ are the national support organisation for dance in Aotearoa, New Zealand.
 For over 20 years DANZ has existed to provide support and services to the dance community in a mission to grow and sustain the art-form in New Zealand.
 Find out more.